Orange County Contract Dispute Lawyer

 If you have an enforceable contract that has been breached, CALL Orange County Business Lawyer at (844) 921-1937

-Attorney Debra Grimaila offers her thirty years of legal experience to individual and business clients involved in contract disputes in Orange County, California.
+Attorney Debra Grimaila offers her thirty-two years of legal experience to individual and business clients involved in contract disputes in Orange County, California.
 When you enter into a contract with another party, you expect that party to fulfill the obligations, terms and conditions of the agreement.
 When that doesn’t happen, you want a competent and skilled business attorney to help you solve the manner cost effectively.
 Orange County Business Lawyer represents clients suing to collect substantial accounts receivable, and those involved in secured transactions, commercial lease disputes, trade secret violations, and other breach of contract litigation matters.
 For an assertive, results oriented approach to litigation, CALL Orange County Business Lawyer at (844) 921-1937

 Contract Cases Resolved Include: